Caleb67/Modular-Tools/README.md

 The forge has a 9 slots, only 5 of these slots will be used for forging tools.

 The center slot is where you will place the tool template for the tool you want to forge.
 The top, left, and bottom slots are for the head, rod, and trim material respectively.
 The right slot is where the result will be placed.

 The forge requires heat to operate, specifically, both blast furnaces must be running in order to forge.
-The heat level is displayed in the forge menu.
+The heat level is displayed in the forge's menu.

 ![Screenshot of the forge's menu, with 9 slots, a heat indicator on the left, and a hammer indicator on the right.](/images/ForgeMenu.png)

 To forge a tool, you will need a tool template and 3 materials.
 The result slot must also be empty.

 When ready to forge a tool, simply press the forge's "hammer" button.